Political Science (POLI) 330

 - Unit 6: Governance in a Globalized Era

-To receive credit for POLI 330, for the POLI 330 you must complete all assignments, and you must receive a mark of at least “D” (50 percent)on both the exam and overall course.
-Should you obtain a grade of less than 50 per cent you may write a supplemental final exam.
-A passing grade of 50 per cent is also required for the supplemental exam.
+To receive credit for POLI 330, you must complete all assignments, and you must receive a mark of at least C (60 percent) on the exam and 50% overall required for the course.
+Should you obtain a grade of less than 50 percent overall you may write a supplemental final exam.
+A passing grade of 60 percent is also required for the supplemental exam.
 Only one supplemental exam is permitted.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Kaarbo, Juliet, and James Lee Ray.
 2011.
 Global Politics, 10th Edition.
 Boston, MA: Wadsworth Cengage Learning.

 A print version of the eText may be available for purchase from the publisher through a direct-to-student link provided on the course website; you can also acquire the textbook on your own if you wish.

 Baylis, John, Steve Smith, and Patricia Owens.
 2017.
 The Globalization of World Politics: An Introduction to International Relations.
 7th Edition.
 Oxford, UK: Oxford University Press.

 Knight, W. Andy, and Tom Keating.
 2010.
 Global Politics, Oxford, UK: Oxford University Press.